-If you are looking forward to getting into a Christmas spirit, Kentucky will not disappoint you.
-Ashland, Louisville, Owensboro and Lexington offer amazing light displays and lots of holiday activities.
+If you are looking forward to getting into the Christmas spirit, Kentucky will not disappoint you.
+Ashland, Louisville, Owensboro, and Lexington offer amazing light displays and a lot of holiday activities.
 Meet Santa Claus in a mega cavern, in a horse park or a historical village.
-There are many unusual stops on a Kentucky Christmas activities map.
+There are many unusual stops on the Kentucky holiday map.

 Lights Under Louisville at the Louisville Mega Cavern (November 15, 2019–January 4, 2020)

-Lights Under Louisville is a unique Christmas experience that is no like any other light display.
+Lights Under Louisville is a unique Christmas experience that is not like any other light display.
 Louisville Mega Cavern transforms into a fairytale land with an impressive holiday light spectacular.
-A festive ride through part of 17-mi (27-km) of underground passageways takes about 30 minutes.
+A festive ride through part of the seventeen-mile (27-km) of underground passageways takes about thirty minutes.
 Visitors will see over 850 characters lit up with over 3,000,000 lights.
-The guests drive their own vehicles through the Louisville Mega Cavern during the Christmas season.
-Another option is to take Christmas Express, a 30-min day time drive-through in an open-top trailer.
+The guests drive their own vehicles through the Louisville Mega Cavern, or take The Christmas Express, a thirty-minute day time drive-through in an open-top trailer.
 It can be followed by breakfast with Santa in Winter Wonderland.
-This is a one-of-a-kind holiday attraction that is worth trying.
+This is a one-of-a-kind holiday attraction!

 Winter Wonderland of Lights Festival in Central Park, Ashland (November 18, 2019–January 5, 2020)

-Since 1988 the Ashland's Winter Wonderland of Lights has been one of the most impressive light displays in the state.
-Pay a visit to downtown Ashland’s Central Park during the holiday season and enjoy the light spectacular.
-A 52-acre (21-hectare) park is illuminated with over 60 divine holiday displays that consist of over 800,000 lights.
-Kids would love a ride on Winter Wonderland Express train and a visit to Ashland’s oldest home which is located in Central Park to meet the old St.Nick himself!
+Since 1988 Ashland's Winter Wonderland of Lights has been one of the most impressive light displays in Kentucky.
+Visit Central Park, in downtown Ashland during the holiday season and enjoy the light spectacular.
+A 52-acre (21-hectare) park is illuminated with over sixty holiday displays that consist of over 800,000 lights.
+Kids love to ride the Winter Wonderland Express train and a visit to Ashland’s oldest home, located in Central Park, to meet the old St.Nick himself!

 Southern Lights Holiday Festival at the Kentucky Horse Park, Lexington (November 29–December 31, 2019)